BASS_StreamCreateFile

 BASS_SPEAKER_xxxSpeaker assignment flags.
 These flags have no effect when the stream is more than stereo.

 BASS_ASYNCFILERead the file asynchronously.
 When enabled, the file is read and buffered in parallel with the decoding, to reduce the chances of the decoder being affected by I/O delays.
 This can be particularly useful with slow storage media and/or low latency output.
 The size of the file buffer is determined by the BASS_CONFIG_ASYNCFILE_BUFFER config option.
-This flag is ignored when streaming from memory (mem = TRUE).
+This flag is ignored when streaming from memory (including ByteBuffer).

 Return value